gdcc/exporter-transformer/README.md

 ### HTML example written in Python

 This exporter takes JSON input from a prerequisite exporter (`short_example_py` by default), and displays it as HTML.
 It is written in Python.
 In order to change the JSON input for this exporter, change the `prerequisiteFormatName` value in the `config.json` to the format name of the exporter you wish to use as input.

+### DDI PDF codebook

+This exporter is entirely based on the [DDI PDF Exporter](https://github.com/gdcc/exporter-ddipdf).
+It is simply a port of that exporter into Python (Jython).
+It illustrates how to convert XML input to PDF in an exporter.

 ## Developer guide